FACTBOX-Carmakers look to resume China output after virus forced closures

 * Hyundai Motor and sister firm Kia Motors will gradually increase production in South Korea from Feb.
 11, the companies said in a statement on Feb.
 10.

-* Nissan Motor said on Feb.
-4 it was considering restarting production in China at its venture with Dongfeng sometime after Feb.
-10. Production in Hubei will start sometime after Feb.
-14, it said.
-Its sales in China fell by 11.8% in January.
+* Nissan Motor will temporarily halt production at its plant in Kyushu, southern Japan, the Nikkei newspaper reported on Feb.
+10. Nissan said on Feb.
+4 it was considering restarting production at its Chinese venture with Dongfeng sometime after Feb.
+10 while output from Hubei would start after Feb.
+14.

 * PSA Peugeot Citroen, which is in the process of merging with Fiat, said on Jan.
 31 its three plants in Wuhan will remain closed until Feb.
 14.